 The psychology of color as it relates to persuasion is one of the most interesting — and most controversial — aspects of marketing.

-The problem has always been depth of analysis.
+At Help Scout we believe the problem has always been depth of analysis.
 Color theory is a topic of complexity and nuance, but splashy infographics rarely go beyond See ‘n Say levels of coverage.

 Green Lantern can’t turn lemons into lemonade and I’m left equally unequipped to make smart decisions about the spectrum which shades our world.
 But why is such a potentially colorful conversation so unwaveringly shallow?